-Service of the application
+Article 178 Service of the application

 - 1. The Registrar shall inform the defendant and all the parties to the proceedings before the Board of Appeal of the lodging of the application as provided for in Article 80(1).
-He shall arrange for service of the application after determining the language of the case in accordance with Article 45(3) and, where appropriate, for service of the translation of the application into the language of the case. - 2.
-Where the address of another party to the proceedings before the Board of Appeal, given in accordance with Article 177(2), or, if that address has not been provided, the address of that other party given in the contested decision of the Board of Appeal, corresponds to that of a holder of an account giving access to e-Curia, the application shall be served via e-Curia.
-Otherwise, the application shall be served in the form of a certified copy sent by registered post with a form for acknowledgement of receipt or by delivery of the copy against receipt at that address. - 3.
-In cases where Article 177(6) applies, service shall be effected as soon as the application has been put in order or the General Court has declared it admissible notwithstanding the failure to observe the requirements set out in that Article. - 4.
+He shall arrange for service of the application after determining the language of the case in accordance with Article 45(4) and, where appropriate, for service of the translation of the application into the language of the case. - 2.
+The application shall be served on the defendant in the form of a certified copy sent by registered post with a form for acknowledgement of receipt or by personal delivery of the copy against a receipt.
+Where the defendant has previously agreed to applications being served on him by the method referred to in Article 57(4) or by telefax, service of the application may be effected accordingly. - 3.
+Service of the application on a party to the proceedings before the Board of Appeal shall be effected by the method to which that party agreed when lodging the procedural document referred to in Article 173(2), and, if no such document was lodged, by registered post with a form for acknowledgement of receipt at the address given by the party concerned for the purposes of the notifications to be effected in the course of the proceedings before the Board of Appeal. - 4.
+In cases where Article 177(7) applies, service shall be effected as soon as the application has been put in order or the General Court has declared it admissible notwithstanding the failure to observe the requirements set out in that Article. - 5.
 Once the application has been served, the defendant shall forward to the General Court the file relating to the proceedings before the Board of Appeal.

-Parties authorised to lodge a response
+Article 179 Parties authorised to lodge a response

-The defendant and the parties to the proceedings before the Board of Appeal other than the applicant shall submit their responses to the application within a time limit of two months from the service of the application.
-That time limit may, in exceptional circumstances, be extended by the President at the reasoned request of the party concerned.
+The defendant and the parties to the proceedings before the Board of Appeal other than the applicant shall submit their responses to the application within a time-limit of two months from the service of the application.
+That time-limit may, in exceptional circumstances, be extended by the President at the reasoned request of the party concerned.

-Response
+Article 180 Response

-- 1. A response shall contain: - (a) the name and address of the party lodging it; - (b) particulars of the status and address of the party's representative; - (c) the pleas in law and arguments relied on; - (d) the form of order sought by the party lodging it. - 2.
-Article 177(4) to (6) shall apply to the response.
+- 1. A response shall contain: - (a) the name and address of the party lodging it;

+- (b) particulars of the status and address of the party's representative; - (c) the pleas in law and arguments relied on; - (d) the form of order sought by the party lodging it. - 2.
+Article 177(4) to (7) shall apply to the response.

-Close of the written part of the procedure
+Article 181 Close of the written part of the procedure